 - Detect objects in photos, and make them searchable by objects

 - Search photos by location

 - Docker ready

 You need a x86 processor and it is recommended to have 8GBs of RAM.
-We have a version in testing, that supports arm processors see link
+We have a version in testing, that supports arm processors see [Login to see the link]

 You will need at least 10 GB of HDD Space for the docker images.
 It needs that space because of the machine learning models.
 Librephotos will also create a database and thumbnails which will need additional space.